radish-bdd/radish/docs/tutorial.rst

     **Optional**.
 This is a list of arguments which you expect will be passed in the python Step implementation function.
-    The arguments can be specified as key-value pairs or as an object with a *type* and *value*.
+    The arguments can be specified as key-value pairs or as an object with a *type* and *value* and a boolean value *cast*.
     This could be useful if a custom argument expression is used to parse the arguments.

 Example